2026 Volvo XC60 Vs. Hyundai Santa Fe

 We'll start with a look at the exterior Volvo XC60 dimensions:

-• Length: 185.4 inches
+- Length: 185.4 inches

-• Width: 78.7 inches
+- Width: 78.7 inches

-• Height: 65.4 inches
+- Height: 65.4 inches

-The three-row Hyundai Santa Fe measures:
+The three-row Hyundai Santa Fe measurements are as follows:

-• Length: 190.2 inches
+- Length: 190.2 inches

-• Width: 74.8 inches
+- Width: 74.8 inches

 Hyundai Santa Fe vs. Volvo XC60 Cargo Space